- Chart

 Threats

-- Changes in government spending priorities
+- Changes in government contracting regulations or policies.

 Competitors and Market Share